Could YOU Have a Sleep Disorder?

-It’s very likely that you, or someone in your family, suffers from sleep apnea and doesn’t know it.
-Millions of Americans have sleep apnea, but 80 to 90 percent are undiagnosed and untreated.
+It’s very likely that you, or someone in your family, suffers from sleep apnea, and doesn’t know it.
+Millions of Americans have sleep apnea, but 80–90 percent are undiagnosed and untreated.
 Why?
-Partly because some of the telltale symptoms — such as snoring, gasping for air, and silent breathing pauses that can last seconds to minutes — occur during sleep, partly because some people do not exhibit any of the classic symptoms, and partly due to the many misconceptions people have about the disease.
+Partly because some of the telltale symptoms—such as snoring, gasping for air, and silent breathing pauses that can last seconds to minutes—occur during sleep; partly because some people do not exhibit any of the classic symptoms; and partly due to the many misconceptions people have about the disease.
 This is not a trivial matter as sleep apnea can have severe health consequences over time if left untreated.
 The disorder has been associated with an increased risk of high blood pressure, heart attack, stroke, obesity, diabetes, and glaucoma.
-New findings indicate that pregnant women with sleep apnea have a higher chance of developing high blood pressure and giving birth prematurely.
+And new findings indicate that pregnant women with sleep apnea have a higher chance of developing high blood pressure and giving birth prematurely.

 The fallout is not just on individuals, but the public at large because many with the disorder feel persistent sleepiness even after a full night’s sleep.
 Untreated sleep apnea has been associated with lower work performance and a higher risk of accidents on the highway and at job sites.
-Currently, there is not a convenient, easy way – like a blood or urine test — to diagnose sleep apnea.
+Currently, there is not a convenient, easy way—like a blood or urine test—to diagnose sleep apnea.
 The only way to diagnose it is to have a sleep study that measures your breathing while you sleep.
 This can take place either at home or during an overnight visit to a sleep disorders clinic.
-The CDC estimates that 50 to 75 percent of adults with symptoms of sleep apnea have not ever discussed their condition with a physician.
+The CDC estimates that 50–75 percent of adults with symptoms of sleep apnea have not ever discussed their condition with a physician.
 Therefore, people and physicians must become more familiar with the symptoms and dangers of sleep apnea, and be more proactive in getting it diagnosed and treated.

 So, what do you need to know?
 Here’s a quick rundown: